chinrung-chang/sqlalchemy-challenge/README.md

 # Module 10 Challenge
 # SQLAlchemy Challenge

-# Assumptions
-1. no blank value for each field in the csv files

-# Programming logistics
 # Part 1. climate_starter.ipynb: jupyter file
 1. use SQLAlchemy ORM to query data from sqlLite database file
 2. the output is embedded in Jupyter file